-As at December 31,
+As at Dece ember 31,

-2 016 2015
+2016 2015

-Balance at the beginning of the year \$ - \$ 6
+\$ - \$ 6

-Warranty redemptions - (6)
+(6)

-Warranties issued 30 -
+30

-Revisions - -
+\$ 30 \$ -

-Balance at the end of the year \$ 30 \$ -
+\$ - 30 -

 Director/Officer Indemnifications

 The Company's General By-law contains an indemnification of its directors/officers, former directors/officers and persons who have acted at its request to be a director/officer of an entity in which the Company is a shareholder or creditor, to indemnify them, to the extent permitted by the Canada Business Corporations Act, against expenses (including legal fees), judgments, fines and any amount actually and reasonably incurred by them in connection with any action, suit or proceeding in which the directors and/or officers are sued as a result of their service, if they acted honestly and in good faith with a view to the best interests of the Company.
 The nature of the indemnification prevents the Company from making a reasonable estimate of the maximum potential amount it could be required to pay to counterparties.
 The Company has purchased directors' and officers' liability insurance.
 No amount has been accrued in the consolidated balance sheet as at December 31, 2016 and December 31, 2015 with respect to this indemnity.